tiago-mHashdo/camel-weather/ReadMe.txt

 === How to run

-You can run this example using
+You can run this using

     mvn camel:run